sscosta/kafka-demo/README.md

 I chose to present an introduction to Apache Kafka.
 The reason for this choice was that I recently have been using it at work, so I already have studied it on my own.
 I wanted to present the challenges Kafka addresses, how it deals with it and see more in-depth the composition of a kafka topic, including partitions and consumer groups.
 I thought these concepts could be summarized in that time frame, hopefully not over-simplifying them.

-As the presentation was very limited in time, the demo was very elemental.
+As the presentation was very limited in time, the demo was very rudimentary.
 I presented the creation of a topic, a console consumer and producer.
 I then emitted some records to the topic and showed the audience that the consumer received the messages.
 The commands were not showed in full as some of them took a long time  (e.g. pulling the docker image from docker hub).

 ## Guide
 Following is a complete guide to reproducing the demo.
 This repository also includes a scala app that reads from a topic, does a transformation and writes to another topic.